Strictly Caribbean green seasoning - a unique blend of herbs and spices that are blended together and used in many cuisines soup and stews.

 Notes and tips

-- Use 1 whole red bell pepper rather than half if you cannot find pimento peppers
+- Use red bell pepper if you cannot sauce pimento peppers.

 Ingredients